dylan-j-young/nyc-community-clustering/README.md

 # Mapping NYC Communities with Demographic Data

 Welcome!
 This project studies demographic, housing, and economic data from the 2020 Decennial US Census and the 2023 5-Year American Community Survey (ACS) and uses spatial clustering to identify communities of similar people and households.
-This repository holds my code and notebooks.
-To read a high-level summary of the project, check out my GitHub Pages site [here](https://dylan-j-young.github.io/projects/nyc-community-clustering/)!
+This repository holds my code and notebooks, which you can replicate by following the setup instructions below.
+To read a high-level summary of the project, check out my GitHub Pages site [here](https://dylan-j-young.github.io/projects/nyc-community-clustering/).

 DISCLAIMER: This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.